polarfire-soc/polarfire-soc-documentation/boards/mpfs-dev-kit/MPFS-DEV-KIT_user_guide.md

 ### Polarfire SoC Yocto BSP for the HiFive Unleashed Expansion Board
 The Polarfire SoC Yocoto BSP builds the requried cross-compile toolchain and software to boot a Linux system.
 It includes drivers for Micrsemi PCIe / I2C, SPI, QSPI, CAN and GPIO peripherals.
-The build creates wic. gz file which is a compressed sector by sector copy of a bootable microSD card.
+The build creates wic.gz file which is a compressed sector by sector copy of a bootable microSD card.
 The following software applications are copied to the SD card.
  * FSBL (First Stage Boot loader)
  * Opensbi and U-boot